Kirovo/Less3/README.md

 Tables like 'order_products' or 'orders' cannot be created before tables like 'products' or 'users' due to foreign key restictions.
-So migration is set to be built throught 2 folders (advanced, basic)
+So migration is set to be built throught 3 folders (basic, advanced, complexe)

-to execute migration:
+to execute migration i dev environement:
 - create a database where you want to test the migration
-> db-migrate db:create full_stack_test
+> CREATE DATABASE full_stack_dev
 - run the following commands to create empty tables:
-> db-migrate --env test up:basic
+> db-migrate --env dev up:basic
-> db-migrate --env test up:advanced
+> db-migrate --env dev up:advanced
+> db-migrate --env dev up:complexe
 - run the following commands to remove them:
-> db-migrate --env test down:basic
+> db-migrate --env dev down:complexe
-> db-migrate --env test down:basic
+> db-migrate --env dev down:advanced
-- Drop the database:
-> db-migrate db:drop full_stack_test
+> db-migrate --env dev down:basic

-This process is automaticaly generated for testing
+This process is automaticaly generated for testing with a testing environements (--env test) and db:create and db:drop are used to generate and cancel the test database

-Note: it is important to drop the database to reuse the migration due to ENUM type generation wich throw an error if it is generated a second time
+Note: it is important to drop the test database to reuse the migration due to ENUM type generation wich throw an error if it is created a second time

 # Test
 ## Ports